Wavefront Calibration#

 • Integrating the power (amplitude squared) confined in the diffraction order corresponding to the superpixel.

-FourierSLM.wavefront_calibrate() is designed with a testing feature, such that when the test_superpixel keyword is passed, the user is provided with helper plots to make sure that calibration is working at the superpixel corresponding to test_superpixel.
-Shown below is the result for the superpixel with index (16, 16), where superpixels are zero-indexed from the origin coordinate of the SLM.
+FourierSLM.wavefront_calibrate() is designed with a testing feature, such that when the test_index keyword is passed, the user is provided with helper plots to make sure that calibration is working at the superpixel corresponding to test_index.
+Shown below is the result for the superpixel with index 5: the 5th step in the wavefront calibration’s sweep.
 If one looks closely at the phase, small square superpixels can be seen where power is diffracted into a different order.
 Note the titles of the plots which explain the purpose of each step in this process.
 The final returned dictionary contains the data that will be gathered from each superpixel on the SLM.

 [29]: